DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 A DevOps engineer reviews the account and **discovers EC2 instances that are running without an instance profile.** During the review, the DevOps engineer **also observes that new EC2 instances are being launched without an instance profile.**

-Which solution will ensure that an instance profile is attached to all existing and future EC2 instances in the Region?
+Which solution will **ensure that an instance profile is attached to all existing and future EC2 instances in the Region**?

 - 🔑A. Configure an Amazon EventBridge rule that reacts to EC2 RunInstances API calls.
 Configure the rule to invoke an AWS Lambda function to attach the default instance profile to the EC2 instances.

-- ##### 🔑B. Configure the ec2-instance-profile-attached AWS Config managed rule with a trigger type of configuration changes.
+- ##### 🔑B. Configure the ec2-instance-profile-attached AWS Config managed rule with <mark>a trigger type of configuration changes</mark>.
 Configure an automatic remediation action that invokes an AWS Systems Manager Automation runbook to attach the default instance profile to the EC2 instances.

 - 🔑C. Configure an Amazon EventBridge rule that reacts to EC2 StartInstances API calls.
 Configure the rule to invoke an AWS Systems Manager Automation runbook to attach the default instance profile to the EC2 instances